Text-to-Text Pre-Training for Data-to-Text Tasks: Results and Discussion

 \subsection{MultiWoz}

 Evaluation on MultiWoz is done using BLEU and SER (Slot Error Rate).
-SER is the fraction of examples where at least one slot value from the structured data is not expressed in the predicted response.
-The metric is noisy since the comparison is done via exact match and does not cover all slots. \\ We compare with the following baselines: \begin{itemize} \item HDSA \cite{chen2019semantically} - Hierarchically Disentangled Self-Attention, a transformer based architecture that encodes the dialog acts into a multi-layer hierarchical graph, with disentangled attention heads modeling specific nodes in the dialog act graph. \item SC-GPT \cite{peng2020few} - A GPT-2 (345M parameters) model that is further pre-trained on a large data-to-text dialog corpus \footnote{Roughly 400,000 examples.} and finally fine-tuned on MultiWoz.
-This 2 stage pre-training approach is currently state-of-the-art for Multiwoz. \end{itemize} Results are reported in Table \ref{results-multiwoz}.
-All T5 based models (including T5-small which has 5x fewer parameters) outperform SC-GPT by 4-5 BLEU without any in-domain pre-training.
-While the SER scores are slightly worse, upon manual inspection we found that the difference can largely be attributed to false positives arising from a combination of annotation inconsistencies in the dataset coupled with the exact match constraint, which does not account for paraphrases.
+SER is the fraction of examples where at least one slot value from the structured data is not expressed in the predicted response. \footnote{The metric is noisy since the comparison is done via exact match, does not accoutn for paraphrases and does not cover all slots.} Our baselines are \begin{itemize} \item \textbf{HDSA} \cite{chen2019semantically} is a transformer based architecture that encodes the dialog acts into a multi-layer hierarchical graph, with individual attention heads modeling specific nodes in graph. \item \textbf{SC-GPT2} \cite{peng2020few} is a GPT-2 (345M parameters) model that is further pre-trained on a large data-to-text dialog corpus consisting of 400,000 examples and finally fine-tuned on MultiWoz.
+This 2 stage pre-training approach is currently state-of-the-art for Multiwoz. \end{itemize}

+Results are reported in Table \ref{results-multiwoz}.
+All T5 based models (including T5-small which has 5x fewer parameters) outperform SC-GPT2 by 4-5 BLEU without any in-domain pre-training.
+We note that the SER score on MultiWOZ is slightly worse in comparison with SC-GPT.
+SC-GPT generates 5 predictions for each input and then ranks them based on the SER score itself, which naturally leads to better slot error rates.
+On the other hand, we generate a single output.